hypo69/hypo/docs/gemini/out/en/explainer/src/product/product_fields/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: A global variable likely used for setting application configuration modes.
+    * ``: A global variable likely used for setting application configuration modes.

 * **Classes:**
     * `ProductFields`: (Not defined in this file) Represents a class structure to manage product fields in the application.
 Its details are found in `hypotez/src/product/product_fields/product_fields.py`.